Rajulaw Logo

 Visit Our Office

-For professional legal guidance, Meet our immigration attorneys in person at your nearest Raju Law branch.
+Meet our attorneys in person at your nearest Raju Law branch.

 Call Us Anytime

-Set up a one-on-one meeting with Raju Mahajan to discuss your case in detail and explore your legal options.
+Set up a one-on-one meeting with Raju Mahajan to discuss options.

 The USCIS aims to decide on your asylum application within 180 days.
 During this time, you must have your fingerprints taken and attend an interview at one of the eight asylum offices.

 Yes.
-Your spouse and unmarried children under 21 may be able to obtain derivative asylum status.
-If they are in the United States, you may ask to include them in your asylum decision, or if you are granted asylum, you can petition to bring them to the US.
-(This must be done within two years of being granted asylum.)
+Your spouse and unmarried children under 21 may obtain derivative asylum status.
+You can include them in your decision if they are in the U.S., or petition to bring them within two years of being granted asylum.